ibm-granite/granite-debug-tools/STaD/README.md

 ## Quick Start

-### Option A: Test Your Model on Existing Scaffolded Benchmarks
+### Test Your Model on Existing Scaffolded Benchmarks

 If you want to evaluate a model on pre-generated scaffolded tasks, start by creating a debugging configuration file (for example, `config_debugging.json`):